Related terms: cigarettes, tobacco use, secondhand smoke, quit smoking programs, smoking cessation

 Research has shown that smoking increases heart rate, tightens major arteries, and can cause an irregular heart rhythm, all of which make your heart work harder.
-Smoking also raises blood pressure, which increases the risk of stroke in people who already have high blood pressure.
+Smoking also raises blood pressure, which increases the risk of stroke.

 Although nicotine is the main active agent in cigarette smoke, other chemicals and compounds such as tar and carbon monoxide are also harmful to your heart in many ways.
 These chemicals lead to the buildup of fatty plaque in the arteries (atherosclerosis), possibly by injuring the vessel walls.
 And they also affect cholesterol levels and levels of fibrinogen, which is a blood-clotting material.
 This increases the risk of a blood clot that can lead to a heart attack or stroke.

 There is no "safe" amount of smoking.
 Even people who are light smokers or only smoke occasionally damage their heart and blood vessels.
 And women who smoke and use birth control pills and smokers who have diabetes are greatly increasing their risk of heart attack and stroke.

 When you smoke, you also put others at risk.
 According to the American Heart Association, about 40,000 people die of heart and blood vessel diseases caused by secondhand smoke.

 Secondhand smoke is linked to chronic breathing problems, especially in children.
 It can also lead to cancer and heart disease in people who have never smoked.
 Children and teens have an increased risk of heart disease as adults because breathing secondhand smoke lowers their "good cholesterol" levels, raises their blood pressure and damages the heart.
 Secondhand smoke is especially dangerous for premature babies who have respiratory distress syndrome and for children with asthma.
 It has also been shown that children exposed to secondhand smoke tend to have increased fluid in the middle ear, which leads to ear infections.